1. Do not over mix the dough

 2. Refrigerate the dough

-Refrigerate the dough for at least 30 minutes or until cold.
-You can leave them over night in the refrigerator and bake in the morning if you like.
+Refrigerate the dough for at least 2 hours minutes or until cold.
 Most cookies have a high fat content, and if left out at room temperature they will spread more than you may want when baked.
 Cold dough will give you a soft chewy cookie.
+After the dough is cold scoop your cookies.

-Use a silpat, parchment paper or spray with a vegetable oil.
-Do not use butter it will cause the cookies to burn on the bottom.
-After removing the cookies from the oven let them sit on the cookie sheet for one minute to firm up and finish baking.
+Use a silpat or parchment paper if you like on your baking sheets.
+Depending on your baking sheets you may not need anything.
+After removing the cookies from the oven let them sit on the cookie sheet for 2-5 minutes to firm up and finish baking.
 Then remove to a cooling rack.
 Allow the cookie sheet to cool completely before putting the next batch of cookies on the sheet.
 Multiple pans solve this issue.